peon-war-plans/csgo/README.md

-# Peon Recipe - Counterstrike Source : Global Offensive
+# Peon War Plan - Counterstrike Source : Global Offensive

-The battle plan that your Peon uses to deploy your game server.
+The PEON war plan that Peon uses to deploy your game server.

 ## Source